Complete Guide To German Pronunciation: Reduce Your Accent & Pronounce German Words Like A Native

 There are a lot of myths about the German language.
 People talk about how difficult and ugly it is, and how different it is from languages like English.

-But many people don't realize that English is actually a Germanic language!
+But many people don't realise that English is actually a Germanic language!
 That’s why so many words and sounds are similar – our languages evolved from the same ancestor language as theirs.

 One of the most common myths, that scares people away from learning German is that it doesn’t make sense.